aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/connect-to-testnet.md

     curl 127.0.0.1:9101/metrics 2> /dev/null | grep "aptos_network_peer_connected{.*remote_peer_id=\"<Aptos Peer ID>\".*}"
     ```

-3. Once your node state sync to the latest version, you can also check if consensus is making progress
+3. Once your node state sync to the latest version, you can also check if consensus is making progress, and your node is proposing

     ```
     curl 127.0.0.1:9101/metrics 2> /dev/null | grep "aptos_consensus_current_round"

+    curl 127.0.0.1:9101/metrics 2> /dev/null | grep "aptos_consensus_proposals_count"
     ```

     You should expect to see this number keep increasing.